Homemade Cinnamon Toast

 The key to making the perfect Homemade Cinnamon Toast is the oven.
 Yup, the oven.
 A toaster is a great invention for many things, but if you want amazing Homemade Cinnamon Toast, then head to the oven!
 (Plus, when you use the oven, you can easily scale up this recipe to make as much cinnamon toast as you need.)

-Growing up, I always made cinnamon toast by buttering a piece of bread and then shaking some cinnamon-sugar on top.
+Growing up, I always made cinnamon sugar toast by spreading a bit of softened butter on a piece of bread and then *sprinkle* *sprinkle* *sprinkle* the cinnamon-sugar goes on top.
 That method still works in a pinch, but if you want a truly gourmet piece of cinnamon toast then this recipe is the way to go!

 There are a couple of keys to this Homemade Cinnamon Toast recipe.
 First, the butter mixture.
-Instead of buttering the toast and then adding cinnamon-sugar, you mix it all together first.
-The result is a thick paste of sorts that gets spread on top of the bread.
+Instead of buttering the toast and then adding the cinnamon sugar mixture on top, you mix it all together first.
+The room temp butter is a thick paste of sorts that gets spread on top of the bread.
 And don’t forget to spread the cinnamon butter all the way to the edges of the bread.
 We need maximum cinnamon butter coverage on that toast!

 Laura commented that the cinnamon butter topping on this bread tastes just like the inside of a cinnamon roll.
 She’s right!
 Heck, we could’ve called this recipe Cinnamon Roll Toast.
 No matter what you call it, it’s delicious.

-Once the cinnamon butter topping is in place, just toss that bread on a baking sheet and bake it for 10 minutes.
+Once the cinnamon-sugar butter topping is in place, just toss that bread on a baking sheet and bake it for 10 minutes or until the topping is golden-brown and bubbling.
 Yup, the best cinnamon toast is made by baking the bread.
 Trust me here!

 Oh, and then there’s the broiler.
 Once the bread has baked, switch on the broiler for a minute or two.
 Broiling the cinnamon toast helps crisp up the cinnamon butter on top without burning the bread underneath.
 It’s pretty darned amazing!